lycahn/howlgen/.github/CONTRIBUTING.md

 ## Introduction

-First, thank you for considering contributing to my plugin!
-It's people like you that make the open source community such a great community! 😊
+First, thank you for considering contributing to our plugin!
+It's people like you that make the open source family such a great community! 😊

 We welcome any type of contribution, not only code.
 You can help with

 - **QA**: file bug reports, the more details you can give the better
 - **Marketing**: writing blog posts, howto's, printing stickers, ...
 - **Community**: presenting the project at meetups, organizing a dedicated meetup for the local community, ...
-- **Code**: take a look at the [open issues](https://github.com/szymonwilczek/random-username/issues).
+- **Code**: take a look at the [open issues](https://github.com/lycahn/howlgen/issues).
   Even if you can't write code, commenting on them, showing that you care about a given issue matters.
 It helps us triage them.
 - **Money**: we welcome financial contributions in full transparency.

 ## Submitting code